Model-Independent Learning of Quantum Phases of Matter with Quantum Convolutional Neural Networks

 where $g_{zxz}, g_{zz},g_{x}\geq 0$.
 Depending on the couplings, the symmetry protects three distinct phases---the trivial, the SB and the SPT phase.

 We test the QCNN over the phase diagram of $H_{CI}$ in Eq.~\eqref{eq:Ising_cluster}.
-We do this by first solving the ground states of $H_{CI}$ using an infinite density matrix renormalization group algorithm (iDMRG)~\cite{dmrg:1993,vidal:2007a}, which are then input to the QCNN for classification.
+We do this by first finding the ground states of $H_{CI}$ using an infinite density matrix renormalization group algorithm (iDMRG)~\cite{dmrg:1993,vidal:2007a}, which are then input to the QCNN for classification.
 The results are shown in Fig.~\ref{fig:prediction}a.
-The background color marks the theoretical prediction, while the colored circles show the label with the largest probability obtained from the QCNN.
+The background color marks the theoretical prediction, while the colored circles show the QCNN prediction.
 The theoretical phase diagram is obtained by mapping $H_{CI}$ to a free-fermion chain~\cite{verresen:2017}.
-We see that the QCNN gives an accurate prediction of the phase diagram.
-To test the robustness, we further consider adding a perturbation $H_{pCI}= H_{CI}-g_x\sum_i X_{i}X_{i+1}$ that breaks the free-fermion mapping of the chain.
+We see that the QCNN accurately predicts the phase diagram.
+To test robustness, we add a perturbation $H_{pCI}= H_{CI}-g_x\sum_i X_{i}X_{i+1}$ that breaks the free-fermion mapping of the chain.
 The prediction of the same QCNN is shown in Fig.~\ref{fig:prediction}b.
 In this case, the theoretical phase diagram is obtained by a transfer-matrix approach ~\cite{Ppollmann:2012} based on iDMRG.
 The trivial phase is expanded in parameter space due to the additional coupling.
-The trained QCNN again yields accurate predictions for the shifted phase boundary.
-To take a closer look, in Fig.~\ref{fig:prediction}c we show the probability for the three phases predicted by the QCNN along a particular cut in the phase diagram (the black path with arrows in Fig.~\ref{fig:prediction}b).
-The crossings in the output probability align well with the location of the transition points.
+The trained QCNN again accurately predicts the shifted phase boundary.
+To take a closer look, in Fig.~\ref{fig:prediction}c we show the probability for the three phases given by the QCNN along a particular cut in the phase diagram (the black, dashed path with arrows in Fig.~\ref{fig:prediction}b).

 The cluster-Ising model has the special property that the phase diagram contains the fixed-point wavefunctions Eq.~\eqref{eq:FP}, when only one of $g_{zxz}, g_{zz},g_{x}$ is non-zero.
 We remove this property by applying the trained QCNN to four additional time-reversal symmetric physical models that are previously unseen by the network.
 To start, we consider a cluster model with a $Y$ field, namely $ H_1 = (1-\lambda)\sum_i Z_{i-1}X_{i}Z_{i+1} - \lambda\sum_iY_i$.
 The model has a transition from the SPT phase to the trivial phase at $\lambda = 1/2$, which is accurately captured by the QCNN as shown in Fig.~\ref{fig:compare_cases}a.
 Similarly, we consider $ H_2 = (1-\lambda)\sum_i Z_{i-1}Y_{i}Z_{i+1} - \lambda\sum_iY_i$ with a modified cluster coupling term.
 The transition at $\lambda = 1/2$ is also identified by the QCNN as shown in Fig.~\ref{fig:compare_cases}b.